 Sizzler was an American idea – the first one was opened in 1958 in California by Del and Helen Johnson.
-The first Sizzler in Australia opened in the Brisbane suburb of Annerley in 1985 (and it’s still there).
+The first Sizzler in Australia opened in the Brisbane suburb of Annerley in 1985.
 Sizzler restaurants, offering steaks and an all-you-can-eat buffet, then proliferated all over Australia.
 There was even one in Darwin.
-After their ’90s heyday their popularity began to decline and by 2017 only 16 remained.
+After their ’90s heyday, their popularity began to decline and by 2017 only 16 remained.
 By 2020 there were only nine and the COVID-19 pandemic proved to be their death knell.
 In October of that year, the owners, Collins Foods, announced that all would be closed by November.

 The Sizzler chain in Australia was developed by Collins Foods International – now Collins Foods Limited, a publicly listed company headquartered in Brisbane.
 Initially, Collins Foods operated Sizzler and Kentucky Fried Chicken stores in Australia and in the United States, but after selling off all its American KFC stores to Pepsico in 1990-91 the company changed its name to Sizzler International and started to move into Asia.
 After several rounds of corporate mergers and financial manoeuvrings, and a few name changes, it became Collins Foods again in 2005.

 To start their operation in Australia, Collins Foods acquired a couple of Queensland restaurant chains – Bonanza and Taco Den.
 They then set about converting the Bonanzas into Sizzlers.
 The all-you-can-eat concept went down well with Queenslanders in the ’80s.
-And perhaps it’s because of the ‘home town’ advantage that most of the chain’s remaining restaurants are now located in Queensland.
-All except one of the others are in Western Australia.
-Victoria, South Australia and Tassie have none.
+And perhaps it’s because of the ‘home town’ advantage that five of the chain’s Queensland restaurants hung on until the end, along with three in WA and one in New South Wales.

-The Sizzler menu consists of “an endless range of soup, salad, pasta, fruit & dessert” as well as grills, garlic prawns and fish.
-But the item on the menu that everyone raves about is the famous cheese toast.
-It’s their signature dish, and it’s free with an order of anything else – or with the buffet.
-It’s so popular that the recipe has even been published:
+The Sizzler menu consisted of “an endless range of soup, salad, pasta, fruit & dessert” as well as grills, garlic prawns and fish.
+But the item on the menu that everyone raved about was the famous cheese toast.
+It was their signature dish and was free with an order of anything else – or with the buffet. it was so popular that the recipe has even been published:

 - Butter or margarine